fspoettel/thirtytwopixels/README.md

 The project is split into two parts:

-- a client that is invoked from `ncmpcpp`'s `execute_song_on_change` callback
+- a client script that is invoked from `ncmpcpp`'s config hooks
-- a server that is run on a raspberry pi in your local network
+- a server script that runs on a raspberry pi connected to the LED matrix

 Communication between client and server is handled by a 0MQ TCP socket.

 ### Client Setup

-Clone this repo:
+Clone or fork this repo:

 ``` sh
 git clone https://github.com/fspoettel/thirtytwopixels